-A. The Line command
+- A. The Line command

 B. The Rectangle command

 C. The Round Rectangle command

 D. The Ellipse command

 E. The Polyline command

 F. The Polygon command

 G. The Round Rectangle command

+F. The Polygon command

-I. The Free Paint command
+J. The Free Paint command

-To draw a straight line
+- To draw a straight line

-- 1. Choose the Line command. - 2.
-Click a region in the document where you want to create the drawing and draw the line. - 3.
-Drag the handles to adjust the line size if necessary. - 4.
-Click outside the path when you are done to set the line.
+- 1. Choose the Line command.

+- 2. Click a region in the document where you want to create the drawing and draw the line.

+- 3. Drag the handles to adjust the line size if necessary.

+- 4. Click outside the path when you are done to set the line.